Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Chewing Gum

-When you loved Michaela Coel’s latest BBC comedy drama I Might Destroy You, you’re sure to love her first – however very completely different – sitcom Chewing Gum.
+When you loved Michaela Coel’s current BBC comedy drama I Might Destroy You, you’re certain to love her first – however very completely different – sitcom Chewing Gum.
 The series, which started in 2015, stars Coel as Tracey Gordon, a 24-year-old spiritual virgin who’s determined to have intercourse so as to keep away from changing into like her uptight oldest sister Cynthia (Susan Wokoma).

-A hilarious and raunchy comedy filled with fourth wall-breaks and cringe-worthy moments, Chewing Gum is an under-appreciated Channel 4 gem you could now binge on Netflix.
+A hilarious and raunchy comedy stuffed with fourth wall-breaks and cringe-worthy moments, Chewing Gum is an under-appreciated Channel 4 gem which you can now binge on Netflix.

 Watch on Netflix